craig-grant630/Rock-Paper-Scissors-Lizard-Spock/README.md

 - Ensured that the layout adapts properly by testing responsiveness on various devices such as desktops, tablets, and mobile phones, as well as different screen sizes.

 ## **Manual Testing** ##

+### **Game Screen** ###

+**Choice Buttons - Click**

+- Buttons: Rock, Paper, Scissors, Lizard, Spock
+- Verify that the user's choice is correctly displayed.
+- Check that the computer's choice is randomly selected and displayed.
+- Confirm that the result (win/lose) is displayed correctly based on the game's rules.
+- Ensure that the scores for both the user and the computer update correctly.
+- Once the scores reach five make sure game over screen displays and data resets.

+**Rules Button - Click**

+- Verify that the rules overlay screen becomes visible.
+- Check that the rules image is displayed correctly.
+- Ensure the close button on the rules screen works and hides the overlay when clicked.

+### Rules Screen ###

+**Closing Button - Click**
+- verify the closing buttong hides the overlay when clicked

+### Game Over Screen ###

+**Closing Button - Click**
+- verify the closing buttong hides the game over screen.